Vaccines making Thanksgiving easier, but hot spots remain

 Michigan hospitals reported about 3,800 coronavirus patients at the start of the week, with 20% in intensive care units, numbers that approach the bleakest days of the pandemic's 2020 start.
 The state had a seven-day new-case rate of 616 per 100,000 people Monday, highest in the nation.

-New Mexico, Colorado, Utah, Montana and Wyoming also ranked high.
-Some Colorado communities are turning to mask orders to reduce the risk.
+In the West, New Mexico, Arizona, Colorado, Utah and Montana also ranked high.
+Some Colorado communities, including Denver, are turning to indoor mask orders to reduce risk, a policy that has also been adopted in the Buffalo, New York, area and Santa Cruz County, California.

 The statistics in Michigan are "horrible,” said Dr. Matthew Trunsky, a respiratory specialist at Beaumont Health in suburban Detroit.